How to exclude files, folders and drives from backups in Storage Protect

 Expand All

-You can exclude files from backup either in the Spectrum Protect graphical user interface (GUI) or by editing the Spectrum Protect configuration file.
+You can exclude files from backup either in the Storage Protect graphical user interface (GUI) or by editing the Storage Protect configuration file.
 The former is generally the simpler and easier method to use.

 Excluding files from backup using the GUI